Pump priming grants for newly appointed consultants

-The awards are up to £10,000 over one year.
-Awards must be used exclusively to support the award holder’s own research and may not be used for their own personal salaries.
+The award is up to £10,000 over one year and must be used exclusively to support the award holder’s own research and may not be used for their own personal salaries.
 They may be used, amongst other things, for small items of equipment, for consumables or for technical assistance.
 Applicants will be asked to provide an outline of how they will spend the award but may be allowed subsequently to change their plans, subject to approval from the College.

-At the end of the year, award holders will be required to write a short report on the use they have made of the award.
+At the end of the year, the award holder will be required to write a short report on the use they have made of the award.

-All applicants must be members or fellows of The Royal College of Surgeons of England.
-Applicants must be consultants, senior lecturers or post-doctoral trainees (appointed since 2014) working in surgery in the UK.
+All applicants must be members or fellows of The Royal College of Surgeons of England and not have already received a pump priming grant.
+Applicants must be consultants, senior lecturers or post-doctoral trainees (appointed since 2016) working in surgery in the UK.

 Adjudication is by members of the Research Committee, advised by its panel of external referees.
-Consideration will be given to the research potential of the applicant/application and preference will be given to consultants/trainees wishing to explore novel and original lines of research that may not yet be at a stage suitable for support from the major funding bodies.
+Consideration will be given to the research potential of the applicant/application.
+Preference will be given to consultants/trainees wishing to explore novel and original lines of research that may not yet be at a stage suitable for support from the major funding bodies.
 Applications for support of research projects, which are already well funded, will be given a low priority.

-Once an award has been made, the successful candidate should invoice the Research Department for the sum agreed.
+Once the award has been made, the successful candidate should invoice the RCS England research department for the sum agreed.

 Presentations and publications